Van Gogh Museum is an art museum dedicated to the 19th-century painter Vincent Van Gogh and his contemporaries.

 One of the most famous works of Van Gogh, ‘The Potato Eaters,’ was made between April – May 1885.

-The painting got criticized back then due to its dark colors and imperfections, but its message is commendable.
+The painting was criticized back then due to its dark colors and imperfections, but its message is commendable.

 The painting shows a group of working-class people having supper.

-They have unhappy bony faces and are painted in dusty colors like that of an unpeeled potato.
+They have unhappy, bony faces painted in dusty colors like an unpeeled potato.

 2. Sunflowers